KICK IT UP

 Email us at: email@example.com

-CHANGING ROOMS: There is a women’s locker room on the floor below the studios.
+CHANGING ROOMS: There are locker rooms on the floor below the studios at App State and cubby storage at The Space.
 Dancers may also bring a combination or pad-lock to lock up their street clothes, or you may place them in studio to the side.

 WATER: There is a water fountain outside the studios, but dancers will want to bring a water bottle with them.
 Depending on the weather, it will be warm in the studios!
 There are plenty of fans, but it is not air-conditioned.
 So you might want to bring a towel for sweat, too.